Skip to content

 Each test file should:

-3. Define global test constants
+3. Define test constants and setup

 4. Organize tests in Describe blocks